AxelGitlafsson/AxelGitlafsson.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: Some things I've done.
+description: Some things I'v done.
+In the process of adding more to the site.
 nav: true
 nav_order: 2
 display_categories: [work, fun]